LAB MEMBERS

 PhD Student

-Sho graduated from UC San Diego with a B.S. in Ecology, Behavior, and Evolution.
+Sho (he/him) graduated from UC San Diego with a B.S. in Ecology, Behavior, and Evolution.
 He then obtained his M.S. under Dr. Stuart Sandin at Scripps Institution of Oceanography, focusing on coral reef ecology and life history.
-He also worked as a staff research associate with the 100 Island Challenge project at Scripps, where he conducted extensive field surveys and data collection in various tropical coral reef communities.
-Sho has spent over 280 hours underwater conducting scientific SCUBA dives in remote islands across the Pacific and the Caribbean.
-He now conducts research in marine microbial ecology; specific research interests involve microbial communities in extreme marine environments and applying time series analysis techniques.
+He then worked as a staff research associate with the 100 Island Challenge project at Scripps, where he conducted extensive SCUBA field surveys in various tropical coral reef communities around the world.
+He now conducts research in microbial ecology; his research interests involve understanding broad-scale ecological concepts through the examination of microbial dynamics in rivers, marine mammals, humans, and coral reefs.
+He is interested in applying such knowledge towards developing actionable strategies that can push microbial communities toward healthier, more stable states.
+His publications can be found here.

 PhD Student